michaelhunziker/vuejs-shop/README.md

 # install dependencies
 npm install

-# run json-server for mocked data
+# run json-server for mocked data (used in dev mode)
 npm server

 # serve with hot reload at localhost:8080